allnash/moxie/README.md

 Alternative Reverse Proxy to Nginx for Python Django written in superb `go`

 #### Why?
-Nginx is too complicated to operate.
+Nginx is too complicated to operate(for small deployments).
 I think of nginx as blackberry.
 It will be replaced one day IMO.

 ### Build